-Together North Jersey (TNJ) is a coalition of more than 100 diverse partners-non-profits, government agencies, educational institutions, businesses, elected officials, community activists and others.
-This group works to make the region more competitive, efficient, livable and resilient-four overarching themes identified in its 2015 Plan, which is slated to be updated in 2022.
+Together North Jersey (TNJ) is a coalition of more than 100 diverse partners-nonprofits, government agencies, educational institutions, businesses, elected officials, community activists and others.
+This group works to make the region more competitive, efficient, livable and resilient-four overarching themes identified in its 2015 Plan, which was updated in 2022.
 The NJTPA, together with Rutgers, the State University of New Jersey, and NJ TRANSIT, helps lead the organization.

 Recommendations in the TNJ Plan range widely, touching upon transportation, health and safety, natural systems, housing, education, workforce training, job access, arts, culture, business, industry, economic development, energy and climate change.
-The NJTPA continues to work with its partners on implementing plan recommendations through four task forces-one for each of the themes-which meet regularly.
+The NJTPA continues to work with its partners on implementing plan recommendations.
 In addition, the NJTPA's long-range transportation plan builds on the TNJ Plan and helps to implement its recommendations.
 Visit togethernorthjersey.com for additional information.